 Qualifier

-Editor’s Note: Qualifier Invariant (TMF-definition) will be added.
-Stereotypes/model elements for these qualifiers will be added.
 Need for CO is for further study.

 This sub-clause defines the qualifiers applicable for one specific model elements specified in this document, e.g., the class attribute.
 The class attribute must be qualified with M, O, CM or CO, with regards to their Read and Write capabilities.

-The Read and Write capabilities are defined as follows.

-The model elements are made visible across an interface, separating the client from server.
-The Read capability means that a client can read the qualified class attribute information.
-The Write capability means that a client can modify the qualified class attribute information.

 Definition of qualifier M (Mandatory):

 The capability (e.g. Write capability) shall be supported.